Differential Cohomology: Categories, Characteristic Classes, and Connections: Chern--Weil forms after Freed--Hopkins

-The conditions (1) and (1') match up exactly.
-Unwrapping the definition of $\iota_\xi$ and noting that $\iota_X \pr^* \omega = 0$ always, the only difference between (2) and (2') is that in (2), we only test on invariant vector fields on $G$, instead of all vector fields, and we only check the result is zero after restricting to a fiber $\{e\} \times \Fcal$.
+The conditions \enumref{lemma:omega-mod-g}{1} and \enumref{claim:when_forms_are_zero}{1} match up exactly.
+Unwrapping the definition of $\iota_\xi$ and noting that $\iota_X \pr^* \omega = 0$ always, the only difference between \enumref{lemma:omega-mod-g}{2} and \enumref{claim:when_forms_are_zero}{2} is that in \enumref{lemma:omega-mod-g}{2}, we only test on invariant vector fields on $G$, instead of all vector fields, and we only check the result is zero after restricting to a fiber $\{e\} \times \Fcal$.
 The former is not an issue because the condition $\Cinf(G)$-linear and the invariant vector fields span as a $\Cinf(G)$-module.
 The latter also doesn't matter because we have assumed that $\alpha^* \omega$ is invariant.

 To prove the claim, if $\Fcal$ were a manifold, this is automatic, since the first condition says $\eta$ vanishes on vectors in the $N$ direction while the second says it vanishes on vectors in the $M$ direction.